Appointment of Catholic bishops: Early Church

-It is unclear when the notion of a monarchial bishop emerged, but it is clear that by 200 AD a single bishop in charge of a metropolitan area became a universal norm without much controversy.
+It is unclear when the notion of a monarchial bishop emerged, but it is clear that by 200 a single bishop in charge of a metropolitan area became a universal norm without much controversy.
 Initially, bishops were chosen by the local clergy with approval from nearby bishops.
 "A newly elected bishop was installed in office and given his authority ... by the bishops who supervised the election and performed the ordination."

 Examples of episcopal election in the early church include such notable figures as Ambrose of Milan.
 Episcopal election was so taken for granted that by the time of the Council of Nicaea (see below), it is mentioned as the normative method for selecting bishops, with approval of local metropolitans.

 The bishops of the most important sees sought acceptance from Rome.
 Some early Church Fathers attest to the fact that the Church of Rome - in effect its diocese - was the central point of authority.
 They attest to the Church's reliance on Rome for advice, for mediation of disputes, and for guidance on doctrinal issues.
 They note, as Ignatius of Antioch (early 2nd century) does, that Rome "holds the presidency" among the other churches, and that, as Irenaeus (c.
 2nd century) explains, "because of its superior origin, all the churches must agree" with Rome.
 They are also clear on the fact that it is full communion with Rome and the bishop of Rome that causes one to be in communion with the Catholic Church.
 This displays a recognition that, as Cyprian of Carthage (3rd century) puts it, Rome is "the principal church, in which sacerdotal unity has its source."
 Most of these references were to the entire Church of Rome as such, not necessarily to the bishop of Rome in his person, but after the role of the pope emerged, the church and its bishop became interpreted in a synonymous way.